 Venus is frequently called Earth’s twin in light of their comparable size and gravity, yet the atmosphere on Venus is altogether different.
-Venus pivots the other way to Earth, and much more gradually (around one revolution for 243 Earth days).
-It means, around 60 km over Venus’ surface a speedy east wind circles the planet in around 4 Earth days (at 360 km/h), a wonder is known as atmospheric superrotation.
+Venus pivots the other way to Earth and much more gradually (around one revolution for 243 Earth days).
+It means, around 60 km over Venus’ surface, a speedy east wind circles the planet in around 4 Earth days (at 360 km/h), a wonder known as atmospheric superrotation.

 The sky of Venus is completely secured by thick clouds of sulfuric acid that are situated at a height of 45-70 km, making it difficult to watch the planet’s surface from Earth-based telescopes and orbiters circling Venus.
 Surface temperatures achieve a scorching 460 degrees Celsius, a harsh environment for any perceptions by entry probes.
-Because of these conditions, there are as yet numerous questions in regards to Venus’ atmospheric phenomena.
+Because of these conditions, there are, as yet, numerous questions in regard to Venus’ atmospheric phenomena.

 To comprehend the riddle of Venus’ climate, the Japanese spacecraft Akatsuki started its circle of Venus in December 2015.
-One of the observational instruments of Akatsuki is an infrared camera “IR2” that estimates wavelengths of 2 μm (0.002 mm).
+One of the observational instruments of Akatsuki is an infrared camera “IR2,” that estimates wavelengths of 2 μm (0.002 mm).
 This camera can catch a detailed cloud morphology of the lower cloud levels, around 50 km from the surface.
-Optical and ultraviolet rays are hindered by the upper cloud layers, however, on account of infrared technology, dynamic structures of the lower clouds are step by step being uncovered.
+The upper cloud layers hinder optical and ultraviolet rays; however, the lower clouds’ dynamic structures are uncovered step by step on account of infrared technology.

-AFES-Venus had just succeeded with regards to repeating superrotational winds and polar temperature structures of the Venus atmosphere.
+AFES-Venus had just succeeded regarding repeating superrotational winds and polar temperature structures of the Venus atmosphere.
 Utilizing the Earth Simulator, a supercomputer system given by the Japan Agency to Marine-Earth Science and Technology (JAMSTEC), the examination group made numerical recreations at high spatial goals.
-Nonetheless, in view of the low nature of observational information before Akatsuki, it was difficult to demonstrate whether these simulations were precise reproductions.
+Nonetheless, given the low nature of observational information before Akatsuki, it wasn’t easy to demonstrate whether these simulations were precise reproductions.

-Utilizing the AFES-Venus high-resolution simulations, the group reconstructed the pattern (Figure 1 right-hand side).
-The closeness between this structure and the camera perceptions demonstrate the precision of the AFES-Venus recreations.
+Utilizing the AFES-Venus high-resolution simulations, the group reconstructed the pattern (Figure 1, right-hand side).
+The closeness between this structure and the camera perceptions demonstrates the precision of the AFES-Venus recreations.

 Next, through detailed analyses of the AFES-Venus simulation results, the team revealed the origin of this giant streak structure.
 The key to this structure is a phenomenon closely connected to Earth’s everyday weather: polar jet streams.
-In mid and high latitudes of Earth, a large-scale dynamics of winds (baroclinic instability) forms extratropical cyclones, migratory high-pressure systems, and polar jet streams.
+In Earth’s mid and high latitudes, large-scale winds (baroclinic instability) form extratropical cyclones, migratory high-pressure systems, and polar jet streams.

-The results of the simulations showed the same mechanism at work in the cloud layers of Venus, suggesting that jet streams may be formed at high latitudes.
-At lower latitudes, an atmospheric wave due to the distribution of large-scale flows and the planetary rotation effect (Rossby wave) generates large vortexes across the equator to latitudes of 60 degrees in both directions (figure 2, left).
+The simulations showed the same mechanism at work in the cloud layers of Venus, suggesting that jet streams may be formed at high latitudes.
+At lower latitudes, an atmospheric wave, due to the distribution of large-scale flows and the planetary rotation effect (Rossby wave), generates large vortexes across the equator to latitudes of 60 degrees in both directions.

-This investigation uncovered the giant streak structure on the planetary scale in the lower cloud dimensions of Venus, repeated this structure with simulations and proposed that this streak structure is shaped from two sorts of atmospheric fluctuations (waves), baroclinic instability and jet streams.
-The successful simulation of the planetary-scale streak structure shaped from multiple atmospheric phenomena is proof for the exactness of the reenactments for individual wonders determined in this procedure.
+This investigation uncovered the giant streak structure on the planetary scale in the lower cloud dimensions of Venus, repeated this structure with simulations, and proposed that this streak structure is shaped by two sorts of atmospheric fluctuations (waves): baroclinic instability and jet streams.
+The successful simulation of the planetary-scale streak structure shaped from multiple atmospheric phenomena proves the exactness of the reenactments for individual wonders determined in this procedure.

-Up to this point, investigations of Venus’ atmosphere have for the most part centered around normal computations from east to west.
+Up to this point, investigations of Venus’ atmosphere have, for the most part, centered around normal computations from east to west.
 This finding has raised the investigation of Venus’ atmosphere to another dimension in which discussion of the detailed three-dimensional structure of Venus is conceivable.
-The following stage, through a collaborative effort with Akatsuki and AFES-Venus, is to unravel the riddle of the atmosphere of Earth’s twin Venus, hidden in the thick billow of sulfuric acid.
+Through a collaborative effort with Akatsuki and AFES-Venus, the following stage is to unravel the riddle of the atmosphere of Earth’s twin Venus, hidden in the thick billow of sulfuric acid.